 Wok Cooking Tips

 Invest in a good cast iron wok if you do any amount of Chinese cooking.
-Woks are practically indestructible - a good wok will last you a lifetime.
+Woks are practically indestructible - a good wok will last you for years to come.
 Happy woking!

 If you are anything like me and your life revolves around the kitchen then you are in the right place.
 I have always dreamt of living in a house where the kitchen is the largest room, and everything revolves around the kitchen, the hearth, and around family meals.
 Welcome to Kitchen Essentials!
 Here, I will be sharing with you my best kitchen tips, tricks and hacks - all things food.